 The photo studio survived but there are different information about the continuation.
 On the one hand they say that the photographer Hubs Floter took over the studio in 1938 – he was an employee of the studio since 1935 – and that after his conscription call his wife took over the function.
 On the other hand they say that the photographer Karl Ludwig Haenchen continued the photo studio in 1938.

-During the years 1929 till 1938 (perhaps even longer) the pictures of the studio were still published with the signature of Alexander Binder although he did not shoot the pictures himself.
+During the years 1929 till 1938 (perhaps even longer) the pictures of the studio were still published with the signature of Alexander Binder, while Alexander died in 1929.